Welcome to Peel

 get information about education in Ontario, the Peel District School Board, your role in school, and how to help your child succeed

-adult education and English classes
+learn about adult education and English classes

 get referrals to community groups (i.e. employment and training, housing, health care)